-The displacement of Libyans and the presence of migrants has compounded political, social and economic challenges facing local communities.
-Ongoing conflict, competition over resources and the pull factors of the illegal economy have proven conducive to increased irregular migration activities, further heightening community-level discord.
+Across Libya, the protracted crisis, weak security and poor service delivery has undermined community cohesion and resilience compounding political, social and economic challenges facing local communities.
+The ongoing COVID-19 pandemic has increased and exacerbated community-level conflicts, particularly in southern Libya, while unemployment and access to livelihoods are becoming increasingly challenging for youth and women, and the pull factors of the illegal economy have proven conducive to increase irregular migration activities and the presence of armed groups.
 Under the pressure of this instability, pre-existing tensions between people divided by tribe, race and ethnicity have become increasingly challenging, making the tasks of local governance and fair allocation of government resources ever more difficult.

-- Support for provision of basic services
+- Support for Provision of Basic Services